Summerland disaster: Victims

-The fire killed 50 people, eleven of them under the age of twenty.
+The fire killed 50 people, 11 of them under the age of 20.
 Around 80 people were seriously injured in the resulting crush and fire and received physical and mental scars.
-The fire brigade's provisional total of 51 deaths at the scene was subsequently revised down to 48, and two others died in hospital, one in Douglas on 11 August and the other in Scotland on 29 September; the latter is excluded from the Isle of Man coroner's list of 49 deaths.
-Ian Phillips of Birmingham University suggests these reporting discrepancies explain why some sources have given incorrect death tolls of 49, 51, or 53.
+The fire brigade's provisional total of 51 deaths at the scene was subsequently revised down to 48, while two others died in hospital, one in Douglas on 11 August and the other in Scotland on 29 September; the latter is excluded from the Isle of Man coroner's list of 49 deaths.
+Ian Phillips of Birmingham University suggests that these reporting discrepancies explain why some sources have given incorrect death tolls of 49, 51, or 53.
 The inscription on the 1998 disaster memorial did not give a death toll; its 2013 replacement lists all 50 names.

 Aftermath

 The death toll brought about a public inquiry that ran from September 1973 to February 1974.
 Denis Cowley QC acted for the Douglas Corporation.
 No specific individuals or groups were blamed and the deaths were attributed to misadventure, although the delay in evacuation and the flammable building materials were condemned.

 On 17 September 1973, three Liverpool boys and one from Glasgow appeared before Douglas Juvenile Court and admitted wilfully and unlawfully damaging the lock of a plastic kiosk next to Summerland.
 They were each fined £3 and ordered to pay 33p compensation and 15p costs.